-Our portfolio trades at about a market multiple, with about 2x market growth.
+Our portfolio trades at about a market multiple, with about 1.5x market growth.

-Focus Equity - Separate Accounts (FE-SA): Price to Earnings 1 (Next 12mos.)
+- Focus Equity Separate Accounts (FE-SA): Price to Earnings 1 (Next 12mos.) - S&P Total Market Index: Price to Earnings 2 (Next 12mos.)

-1: The information presented for FE-SA is derived from representative portfolios from the Focus Equity Composite.
-The representative portfolios are: (i) for the period September 1, 2009 to February 28, 2013 the sole portfolio in the composite, which is a single equity mutual fund; and (ii) for the period after February 28, 2013 (Broad Run accepted its first separate account in February of 2013) all of the separate account portfolios, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
-This information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
+^{1:} The information presented for FE-SA is derived from all of the separate account portfolios in the Focus Equity Composite, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
+Broad Run believes this information is most relevant to institutional separate account investors in the Focus Equity Strategy; this information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
+The information presented for FE-SA also excludes broad market ETF securities temporarily held in client account(s) that were purchased with the proceeds from client-directed tax loss sales.
 Earnings for FE-SA and its underlying holdings are non-GAAP and are based upon Broad Run's calculations/estimates; may differ materially from consensus estimates.
 See page 15 for a description of the adjustments Broad Run makes to earnings and for price to earnings calculation methodology.
 2: Source: FactSet.
 The iShares Core S&P Total U.S. Market ETF is used as a proxy for the S&P Total Market Index.
-The price to earnings "which are non-GAAP and include consensus adjustments to reported accounting earnings.
+The price to earnings ratio is calculated by FactSet using "recurrent earnings" which are non-GAAP and include consensus adjustments to reported accounting earnings.
 Investors should understand the inherent differences between the metrics in this chart.